jamie-ralph/data-career-analysis/README.md

 the differences between the two groups.
 This left 2326 responses, consisting of 1058 data scientists and 1268 data analysts.

-The salaries used here are the converted US Dollar salaries provided by StackOverflow.

 ### Exploring the data

 #### What do data scientists and data analysts earn?

-If we take a look at salaries overall, the range of salaries is similar between the groups with a large positive skew.
+If we take a look at salaries overall, the median salary for data scientists is slightly higher than for data analysts.
+Salaries in both groups are concentrated between $30,000 and $200,000 with a small number scattered between $200,000 and the maximum $2,000,000.
 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-The summary statistics show that the median salary for data scientists is slightly higher than for data analysts.

 | DevType        | Median salary | Min salary | Max salary |
 | :------------- | ------------: | ---------: | ---------: |